discos/doc/user/noto/Antenna.rst

    offsets and they are mutually exclusive!
-If the user commands the offsets several times in a row (in one or different frames) only the last one will be effective. **Offsets specified within schedules, at subscan level, sum up to these user-defined offsets if they match in reference frame.**
+If the user commands the offsets several times in a row (in one or different frames) only the last one will be effective. **Offsets specified within schedules, at subscan level, sum up to these user-defined offsets if they match in reference frame.
+If there is a frame mismatch, the system offsets are automatically rejected (bug under fixing)**

 On with the list: